Master of Fine Arts in Professional Screenwriting

-Instructors bring the benefit of professional film and television experience to their teaching.
-Faculty, content creators and guest speakers include executives, agents, and producers who have worked in affiliation with DreamWorks (The Help, War Horse), Jerry Weintraub Productions (Oceans franchise, Karate Kid), Dan Lin Productions (Sherlock Holmes franchise), Lawrence Bender Productions (Inglorious Basterds, An Inconvenient Truth), Cruise/Wagner Productions (Mission Impossible franchise), Forward Pass (Heat, The Last of the Mohicans, Miami Vice), HBO, Showtime, PBS, Sony Pictures, ABC, CBS, NBC, Miramax, Disney, Warner Bros, Harpo Productions, and Fox Studios, among many others.
+Instructors bring the benefit of professional film, television and other industry experience to their teaching.
+Faculty, content creators and guest speakers include writers, directors, executives, agents, producers and others who have worked in affiliation with high level industry entities such as (but not limited to); DreamWorks, Warner Bros., Lawrence Bender Productions, Cruise/Wagner Productions, HBO, Showtime, PBS, Sony Pictures, ABC, CBS, NBC, Miramax, Disney and Fox Studios.

-Faculty, content creators and guest speakers include Emmy, Humanitas and Nichols Fellowship award-winning writers who have worked on such diverse projects, as Masters of the Universe, Little Fockers, Ray, Life As We Know It, Red Eye, Disturbia, Wall Street, Source Code, and series such as From Earth To The Moon, Band Of Brothers, Deadwood, The District, Nip/Tuck, Picket Fences, Law And Order, Camarena Drug Wars, among many others, and transmedia projects such as, The Adventures of Kavalier and Clay (graphic novel), and Todd, The Ugliest Kid on Earth.
+Faculty, content creators and guest speakers include Emmy, Humanitas and Nichols Fellowship award-winning writers who have worked on such diverse projects, as Wall Street, Masters of the Universe, Little Fockers, Ray, Life As We Know It, Red Eye, Disturbia, Source Code, Snow White and the Huntsman and TV series such as From Earth To The Moon, Band Of Brothers, Deadwood, The District, Nip/Tuck, Picket Fences, Law And Order, Camarena Drug Wars, among many others, and transmedia projects such as, The Adventures of Kavalier and Clay (graphic novel), and Todd, The Ugliest Kid on Earth.

-The low-residency component of the program consists of two advanced courses which are taken concurrently.
+The residency component of the program consists of two courses which are taken concurrently.
 One is online and one is on site at the Los Angeles campus.

-The residency courses provide students with the opportunity to learn in a collaborative environment which introduces them to working professionals and to synthesize crucial elements of film, TV and transmedia writing, pitch presentations and how business is conducted in the entertainment community.
+The residency courses provide students with the opportunity to learn in a collaborative environment which introduces them to working professionals.
+Students will synthesize crucial elements of film, TV and transmedia writing, pitch presentations and learn how business is conducted in the entertainment community.
 The two residency courses are educational opportunities to create relationships with professors and industry professionals and learn about the entertainment industry by direct experience.
 They are not designed to serve as venues for sale of creative material, for obtaining agent or manager representation or to procure employment.

 All fees are financial aid eligible.